osamaibraheem11/softwareEngineeringBlog/index.md

 ---
-title: Welcome to my blog, this is for class project!
+title: Welcome to my blog, this is for a class project!
 ---